Turtyo/PMGsorter/README.md

 #### Necessary constraints

 Those are the constraints inherent to the problem : <br /> <br />
-each subject has exactly k activites
+each subject has exactly k activities
 $$\forall i \in [1..n], \sum_{j=1}^{m}{a_{i,j}} = k$$

 not more subject by activity than the maximum number allowed